SUPERAndroidAnalyzer/rfcs/text/0000-rfc-process.md

 RFC through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

-Modifications to active RFC's can be done in follow-up PR's.
+Modifications to active RFCs can be done in follow-up PRs.
 We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release.

 In general, once accepted, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
 Exactly what counts as a "very minor change" is up to the SUPER team to decide.

-## Reviewing RFC's
+## Reviewing RFCs

 While the RFC PR is up, the shepherd may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed